sinanuozdemir/ai-experiments/README.md

-# ai-experiments
+# Sinan's Mad Scientist Repo

-A home for small, self-contained AI/LLM experiments — each one a runnable notebook with a clear question and honest charts.
+A single place for the random ideas that come to me on AI/ML stuff.
+The goal is for each one to be a runnable notebook so anyone can reproduce or just see the pathway + results.

 ## Setup